osscar-org/osscar-website/_sources/index.rst

 ..
 OSSCAR started in 2019 and is funded by the EPFL Open Science Fund until 2022.

-We developed interactive web applications for quantum mechanics and computational materials science education.
-The web applications (e.g. shown in the animation below) demonstrate knowledge through high-quality interactive visualization.
+In the OSSCAR project we have developed a collection of interactive web applications for quantum mechanics and computational materials science education.
+The web applications (like that shown, for example, in the animation below) demonstrate concepts through high-quality interactive visualization.

 .. image:: images/osscar-demo.gif